Twelve Years a Slave Solomon Northup's Odyssey

 Where to Watch Twelve Years a Slave Solomon Northup's Odyssey

-Twelve Years a Slave Solomon Northup's Odyssey is available to watch, stream, download and buy on demand at Amazon and Google Play.
+Twelve Years a Slave Solomon Northup's Odyssey is available to watch, stream, download and buy on demand at Google Play.
 Some platforms allow you to rent Twelve Years a Slave Solomon Northup's Odyssey for a limited time or purchase the movie and download it to your device.

 • Release Date